If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 Our Health and Care ...
 Our FUTURE

-Now that the NHS Long Term Plan has been published, now is the right time for us to talk with our communities about what the areas are that we need to focus on to ensure services remain sustainable and right for patients.
+When the NHS Long Term Plan was published, we asked our communities about the areas they think that the CCG need to focus on to ensure services remain sustainable and right for patients.

-These discussions will build on what we have already heard through our Big Health and Care Conversation across the area, and help us think about how we use the available money for health and care in the best possible way: “We can do anything, but not everything”.
+These discussions built on what we have already heard through our Big Health and Care Conversation across the area, and helped us to think about how we use the available money for health and care in the best possible way: “We can do anything, but not everything”.

-Our discussions will be focused on the FUTURE of health and care:
+Our discussions focused on the FUTURE of health and care:

 Facing up to our challenges